VictorSierra314/ansible_role_proxmox_guest_update_with_snapshot/README.md

 Optional dependencies
 ------------
-This role can be combined with this other role: proxmox_offline_guest_power_on
+This role can be combined with this other role: victorsierra314.ansible_role_proxmox_offline_guest_power_on

 If you have any offline guests that you would like to patch at the same time.
 The above role combined with this one is a great way to patch everything in a single window.